acemod/ACE3/documentation/feature/viewdistance.md

 ---

 ## 1. Overview
-The View Distance feature is enabled by default.
+ACE3 View Distance is enabled by default.
 It adds the ability to have different view distance settings when on foot, in a vehicle or in the air.

 ## 2. Usage
 - When ingame, push <kbd>ESC</kbd>.